jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 But how do the relations between classes show?
 Each circle or octagon expresses a relation class.
 Its class target is the class.
 You can recognize the class of the target by the class name of the relation class symbol.
 Class splines show the Structure Relations.

 Ok, to recap: most things can be mutually exchangeable between Symbol and Structure.
 There are two tacky points though: giving the Symbol code an encapsulation structure and plurality in symbol.
-An octagon will express that an object is plural.
+An octagon might express that an object is plural.
 The encapsulation is derived from the reference structure using the mutual parent method.
 Some advantage symbol adds to Structure then, are encapsulation and also object relations.
 In structure code, it’s hard to view object relations.

 Oh, gee.
 The expression of the structure is covered that way.
 But what about the generated code?
 The data part may look much like the structure, but what about the user interface.
-Code for the user interface will add so much diagram to it, that overview over the really structure will be pushed away.
+Code for the user interface might add so much diagram to it, that overview over the really structure might be pushed away.
 Oh, how funny, you program the structure in one diagram, but the object oriented system that comes out is a different structure, that resembes the structure diagram, but is much more extended.

-Object relations will only come to light when the generated code is running.
+Object relations might only come to light when the generated code is running.
 However, you should be able to define static object relations in the structure, or not?
 Anyway, in the generated code, you should also be able to hide all user interface elements.

 - Translate Literally